WeiXiongUST/Building-Math-Agents-with-Multi-Turn-Iterative-Preference-Learning/inference/README.md

 ## Inference for MATH Problem with External Python Intepreter

 In this repo, we implement the MATH problem solving with external python tool using the VLLM to accelerate infernece.
+The codebase is largely based on the Tora project.

 ## 1 Installation instructions